vinay-hebb/SVM/README.md

 `subject to` $y_n (<w, x_n> + b) \geq 1 - \xi_n \forall n$

 C is hyperparameter to tradeoff the margin and total amount of the slack.
 Separating hyperplane is denoted by $<w, x_n> + b = 0$ and supporting hyperplanes are denoted by $<w, x_n> + b = 1$ and $<w, x_n> + b = -1$

-## Workflow

-1. Open the link <???>
-2. Input #samples and value of C
-3. Click *Generate* to produce random set of data
-4. If data is satisfactory, click *Classify* to classify and observe separating and supporting hyperplanes
-5. Modify C and click *Classify* to see the effect of C
-6. If required, you can generate different set of data by clicking *Generate*

 ## Insights